How to Create, Design, and Send HTML Emails

 1. Select a doctype

 A doctype is a document-type declaration (DTD).
 These declarations tell an email client what version of HTML you are using so that it can properly render your email to the viewer.
+Choosing a doctype is the foremost step to creating an HTML email, as, without it, there is no guarantee that email clients will display your email how you intended.

 Now, you need to decide which doctype to use for emails as there are many of them, such as HTML5, HTML4.01 strict, HTML 4.01 Transitional, etc.

-HTML5 is the most recent and was designed to hold multiple code forms, but as it is still evolving, the support for HTML5 is limited across email clients.
+HTML5 is the most recent and is designed to hold multiple code forms, but as it is still evolving, the support for HTML5 is limited across email clients.
 For that reason, you should avoid using HTML5.

 Scalero recommends XHTML 1.0 Transitional and HTML 4.01 Transitional doctype declarations: